-For a long while, I have been convinced by the argument that for evergreen content and articles to remain evergreen, they should not include the date.
+For a long while, I have been convinced by the argument that for evergreen content and articles to remain evergreen, they should not include a date.

 It was a logical assumption for me that if I wrote an article to inform about a subject or topic that was not time-sensitive, such as is the case with advice and how-to articles, there was no need to add a publishing date.

 It is not difficult, as all it takes to publish evergreen content is to write timeless content and hide the publishing dates on blogs with a little CSS code.
-The date is still visible to search engines, however, as the publishing date is still present in the page’s source code.
+The date is still visible to search engines, however, as the publishing date is present in the page’s source code.

 Many professional bloggers believe in this approach of hiding article dates because it makes a lot of sense.
 Timeless, evergreen or everlasting content is all about timelessness, so why would you bother to display dates to confuse the issue?

 Sound logic, but how much sense does it make for readers of blog articles?

 Then the penny dropped …